 The first thing I do is troll flickr, 500px, instagr.am, and the like for photographers in the area where I’m traveling to.
 When I find someone who seems to know the city or region well I reach out to them and ask if they would be available to show me around or if they know someone who could.

 Mexico City is one of my next big cities to go shoot street in.
 I’ve recently found a few people online who are shooting great street work in Mexico City.
 I contacted them and I’m building that local network now.
 For something like this I don’t want to just do a big call on twitter for someone.
 I’d much rather quietly research people on my own and contact them individually.

-> theperfectmajor asked: Zack!
+theperfectmajor said: Zack!
 I just wanted to say I have learned so much from you over the years.
 That being said...dude how did you not have a segment on this Creative live Super Bowl going on this week.
 Just doesn't seem the same without ol' graybeard.
 I'm just sayin.

-> Thanks for missing me!
+Thanks for missing me!
 I’ve been really busy this year with other projects and I just can’t commit to anything else.